-In 2020, Springfield voters will be asked to approve the renewal of an 1/8-cent sales tax (with no tax increase) for another round of high-priority transportation improvement projects in Springfield.
-The tax has a four-year sunset.
+In November, 2019, Springfield voters will be asked to decide whether or not to renew the 1/8-cent sales tax (with no tax increase) for another round of high-priority transportation improvement projects in Springfield.
 The tax was first approved in 1996 and renewed in 2000, 2004, 2008 and 2012 and 2016.

-The current 1/8-cent transportation sales tax, renewed by Springfield voters for the fifth time in 2016, is estimated to generate approximately $20 million, which is being invested in high-priority projects such as intersection improvements, street and bridge widening, signal system improvements, turn lane improvements, alternative transportation projects such as sidewalks and trails and street resurfacing.
+The current 1/8-cent transportation sales tax, renewed by Springfield voters for the sixth time in 2016, is estimated to generate approximately $20 million which is being invested in high-priority projects such as intersection improvements, street and bridge widening, signal system improvements, turn lane improvements, walkability projects such as sidewalks and trails and street resurfacing.

 Projects that have been completed with 1/8-cent funds include: